Flag Definitions

 Flagd uses a modified version of JsonLogic, as well as some custom pre-processing, to evaluate these rules.

-, this allows for the flag values to be cached, this behavior is described here.
+If no targeting rules are defined, the response reason will always be STATIC, this allows for the flag values to be cached, this behavior is described here.

 Variants Returned From Targeting Rules